gocd/www.go.cd/_posts/2014-10-09-Distrubuted-Test-Execution.markdown

 Writing tests has become the norm.
 Consequently, running tests for every commit is central & most time consuming activity in any CI/CD setup.
 In a decent sized production quality project you tend to have thousands of tests.
 That means the cycle time, i.e. the time it takes for a commit to reach deployable state (after running all unit, integration & functional tests), keeps growing.

-It gets worse if teams follow agile practices like "small commits, frequent commits" since it causes parallel builds & resource starvation.
+It gets harder when teams follow XP related practices like "small commits, frequent commits" since it causes parallel builds & resource starvation.

 One such example is Go's codebase.
 Just the "Common" & "Server" components of Go which comprises of unit & integration tests, together has ~6000 tests which will take about ~5hrs if run serially!
-The function test sweet is about 260+ tests with combined runtime of ~15 hrs.
+The function test suite is about 260+ tests with combined runtime of ~15 hrs.
 Thats close to a day & we haven't even run everything for a single commit!

 Note that the number of tests is soo huge just putting in a powerful box & running test in parellel will not bring it down to acceptable limits.

 ## Solution [Go + TLB]

 Go is trying to improve cycle-time by making test execution faster, distributing it across many agents (machines).
 After this "Common" + "Server" takes 20 minutes.
 All functional tests run in 45 minutes.
-Thats close to an hour! :)
+Thats close to an hour!
+Still not ideal (a few minutes), but better. :)

-### TLB
+### Test Load Balancer (TLB)

-TLB is a library which provides the ablility to run part of tests.
+[TLB](http://test-load-balancer.github.io) is a library which provides the ability to break up a test suite into pieces and run a part.
 It garantees 'Mutual Exclusion' & 'Collective Exhaustion' properties that are essential to reliably running tests in distributed fashion.

 Note: As of this writing, TLB integrates with JUnit (through Ant, Maven & Buildr), RSpec (through Rake), Cucumber (through Rake), Twist (through Ant & Buildr).